 72-hour deadline for Separation PCR (including weekends and holidays)

 You should submit an employee’s Separation PCR no later than 72 hours before their stated resignation date.
-Employees are encouraged to submit written resignation no later than five business days before their last day on employee payroll (their resignation date).
+Employees are encouraged to submit their written resignation no later than five business days before their last day on employee payroll (their resignation date).
+Be sure to upload the written resignation when submitting the employee’s Separation PCR.

 A notice is sent to Payroll when a Separation PCR is submitted.
 Supervisors (or their delegates) should make every effort to process the separation PCR for the employee’s requested last day at work.